zoltan-dulac/i18n-tools/README.md

   1. All rows that have a `#` as the first character in the `A` cell will act as a comment and will not be extracted to the property file.)
   2. The row that is an a cell labelled "# Locales" will contain the locales to be translated to.
 I usually use [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag) for the locale names, but you can technically use whatever strings you want.

   This repo also contains an `example` directory that contains an example spreadsheet and sample output from the spreadsheet.
-The out `properties` file was created using the following command:
+The resultant `properties` file was created using the following command:

 ```
 xls2prop example-spreadsheet.xls example